 You have four weeks.
 That’s enough ~ if you treat study like a sprint, not a marathon.
 This isn’t theory.
-This is the exact weekly plan I’d run if I had to move a student from average to confident ~ fast.
+As a student at First Choice Pvt School, I used this exact weekly plan to push myself from average to confident in record time.

 - Active recall beats passive reading every time.